ruby-openid/rots/README.md

 end
 ```

+### Note about the deprecation of stdlib gems `logger`, `rexml`, `stringio`, `net-http`, and `uri`

+They will not be direct dependencies until the situation with bundler is resolved.
+You will need to add them directly to downstream tools.

+See [this discussion](https://github.com/rubygems/rubygems/issues/7178#issuecomment-2372558363) for more information.

 ## How does it work?

 When you install the ROTS gem, a binary called rots is provided for starting the server (for more